Diabetic Peripheral Neuropathy: Diagnosis and Treatment

 SUMMARY:

-Diabetic neuropathy is a common complication of diabetes that affects nearly 50% of patients with diabetes during their lifetimes.
+Painful diabetic peripheral neuropathy is a common complication of diabetes that affects more than 16% of patients with diabetes during their lifetimes.
 Incidence increases with longer duration of diabetes and poor glycemic control.
-Diabetic neuropathy can lead to pain, tingling, and loss of sensation, which can increase the risk of foot ulcers and infections, and eventually result in limb amputation.
-Proper management and treatment of diabetic neuropathy is crucial to prevent further damage and improve the quality of life for those living with this condition.
+Diabetic peripheral neuropathy can lead to pain, tingling, and loss of sensation, which can increase the risk of foot ulcers and infections, and eventually result in limb amputation.
+Proper management and treatment of diabetic peripheral neuropathy is crucial to prevent further damage and improve the quality of life for those living with this condition.
+Of note, diabetes is also associated with various autonomic neuropathies, including cardiovascular, gastrointestinal, and genitourinary autonomic neuropathies

 Diagnosis and Presentation